Vargodl/DVwords-WeekenStrung/README.md

 May 22

 A bit of a (covid negative x 2) cold.
 Wispy cotton clogging my lateral cerebral ventricles.
-I REFUSE toget covid but how did i catch an URI?
+I REFUSE to get covid but how did i catch an URI?

 “Touch me.
 Soft eyes.
 Soft soft soft hand.
 I am lonely here.
 O, touch me soon, now.
 What is that word known to all men?
 I am quiet here alone.
 Sad too.
 Touch, touch me.”